dhruv8sh/kara/README.md

-## WIP - Ready for daily use
-## Currently half-broken for vertical panels

 # Kara
 A KDE Plasma Applet for use as a desktop/workspace pager.
 This project is an evolution of GINTI and Desktop Indicator, and further development will be handled here.
 Built with extendability in mind.